darshakmehta/brutap/README.md

 # Tap your Beer

-Goal: The application is developed to tap your beer from Huge Beer database provided by https://bruvue.com
+Goal: The application is developed to tap your beer from Huge Beer database

 # Implement MVC Design Pattern to structure the web application.